 Women’s Breakout Leaders

-Lucy Burton - Hunters Creek GC
+Lucy Burton - Main Street GC

-Jo Radford - Green Mount GC
+Liz Durbin - Green Mount GC

-Bree Pannier - Scheve Park GC
+Bree Pannier - Crowne Point GC

 Hope Ayers - Lincoln’s Landing GC

-Rachel Katka - Rooted Student GC
+Rachel Katka - Rooted Student GC (high school)

 To contact any of the GC breakout leaders, select the associated Gospel Community.